sargolmoslemi/Who-I-am/README.md

 ## 🚀 Overview

-This Streamlit app introduces me (`Mahdis Ahmadi`) as a developer, lists my technical skills,
+This Streamlit app introduces me (`Sargol Moslemi`) as a developer, lists my technical skills,
 and interactively highlights skillsets across different professional areas.

 You can explore my areas of expertise and see which skills I use in each one.